 Oral cancer is deemed to be present when the basement membrane of the epithelium has been broken.
 Malignant types of cancer can readily spread to other places in the oral and maxillofacial regions, posing additional secondary threats.
 Treatment methods vary according to the precise diagnosis, but may include excision, radiation therapy and chemotherapy.

-During bi-annual check-ups, Dr. Gawlik and the hygienist will thoroughly look for changes and lesions in the mouth, but a dedicated comprehensive oral cancer screening should be performed at least once each year.
+During bi-annual check-ups, Dr. Huot and the hygienist will thoroughly look for changes and lesions in the mouth, but a dedicated comprehensive oral cancer screening should be performed at least once each year.

-If you have any questions or concerns, or have a history of oral cancer in your family, please talk to Dr. John Gawlik or your dental hygienist about your risks, and a plan to consistently evaluate your oral health for any changes that could indicate oral cancer.
+If you have any questions or concerns, or have a history of oral cancer in your family, please talk to Dr. Robbie Huot or your dental hygienist about your risks, and a plan to consistently evaluate your oral health for any changes that could indicate oral cancer.